12 Ways to Enjoy Chapel Hill and Orange County

 Craft Beers & Cider Trail

 Just within a two-mile stretch between Chapel Hill and Carrboro lie six distinct craft breweries.
-Begin your tasting tour at Top of the Hill Restaurant & Brewery, make your way down Franklin Street to Carolina Brewery, and then head into Carrboro to the neighborhood brewery, Vecino Brewing Co.
-Try a funky free-spirited brew at Steel String, a Mukimono Belgian Wit at Craftboro Brewing Depot and end at our newest brewpub, Dingo Dog.
-For a slight detour north of Hillsborough, visit the tasting room at Botanist and Barrel for dry fruit wines, ciders & sours every Thursday -Sunday afternoons.
+Begin your tasting tour at Top of the Hill Restaurant & Brewery, make your way down Franklin Street to Carolina Brewery, and then head into Carrboro to the neighborhood brewery, Haw River Tap & Table.
+Try the funky Wicklemania at Steel String, a Mukimono Belgian Wit at Craftboro Brewing Depot and save a furry life one beer at a time at Dingo Dog Brewing also in Carrboro.
+For a slight detour north head to our newest brewery in Hillsborough, Eno River Brewing on the banks of the Eno River.
+In Mebane, Pluck Farm (Steels Strings brewery operation campus) enjoy the views, disc golf, food trucks and seasonal events).
+An furthest north, is Botanist and Barrel Cidery & Winery.
+Visit their tasting room for dry fruit wines, ciders & sours every Thursday -Sunday afternoons.
 Be sure to check out our numerous bottle shops and taprooms too.

 -